Counting common perpendicular arcs in negative curvature: Counting and equidistribution of common perpendiculars

 for the weak-star convergence of measures on $M\times M$.
 If the measures $\sigma^\pm_{\D^\mp}$ are finite, then the above claim holds for the narrow convergence of measures on $M\times M$. \cqfd \ecoro

-Before proving the theorems numbered \ref{theo:mainintrocount}, \ref{theo:mainintroequidis} and \ref{theo:introequidequid} in the introduction, we recall the precise definition of a proper nonempty properly immersed closed convex subset $D^\pm$ in a negatively curved complete connected Riemannian manifold $M$: it is a locally geodesic (not necessarily connected) metric space $D^\pm$ endowed with a continuous map $f^\pm:D^\pm\ra M$ such that, if $\wt M\ra M$ is a universal covering of $M$ with covering group $\Ga$, if $\wt D^\pm\ra D^\pm$ is a locally isometric covering map which is a universal covering over each component of $D^\pm$, if $\wt f^\pm:\wt D^\pm\ra\wt M$ is a lift of $f^\pm$, then $\wt f^\pm$ is, on each connected component of $\wt D^\pm$, an isometric embedding whose image is a proper nonempty closed convex subset of $\wt M$, and the family of images under $\Ga$ of the images by $\wt f^\pm$ of the connected component of $\wt D^\pm$ is locally finite.
+Before proving Theorems \ref{theo:mainintrocount} and \ref{theo:mainintroequidis} in the introduction, we recall the definition of a proper nonempty properly immersed closed locally convex subset $D^\pm$ in a negatively curved complete connected Riemannian manifold $N$: it is a locally convex (not necessarily connected) geodesic metric space $D^\pm$ endowed with a continuous map $f^\pm:D^\pm\ra N$ such that, if $\wt N\ra N$ and $\wt D^\pm\ra D^\pm$ are (locally isometric) universal covers, if $\wt f^\pm:\wt D^\pm\ra\wt N$ is a lift of $f^\pm$, then $\wt f^\pm$ is, on each connected component of $\wt D^\pm$, an isometric embedding whose image is a proper nonempty closed locally convex subset of $\wt N$, and the family of images, under the covering group of $\wt N\ra N$, of the images by $\wt f^\pm$ of the connected components of $\wt D^\pm$ is locally finite.